Russia client case studies

 The next step was to complete the application for and register the company at the State Committee for Statistics, also in Moscow.
 Healy Consultants received notification from the State Committee for Statistics within seven working days that the company had been successfully registered.

 Our Client’s next requirement was to engage Healy Consultants virtual office services in Moscow.
 This is a fully functional office in the Moscva-City area of the city, and Mr Saxena occasionally meets his Clients there when he is in Russia.
 The staff there also take telephone messages for Mr Saxena, and relay them to him wherever he is.

-Olga then approached OOO HSBC Bank (RR) in Moscow to open a corporate bank account for our Client’s company.
+Olga then approached the local branch of an international bank in Moscow to open a corporate bank account for our Client’s company.
 The corporate account includes Internet banking facilities, making it easier for Mr Saxena to manage company finances wherever he is in the world.
 To open the account, while Olga prepared the bank account application form, Healy Consultants’ Singapore office drafted a Business Plan giving details of our Client’s activities, information about the bank signatory, and a brief market analysis.
 Olga arranged to have the business plan translated into Russian to submit to the bank, along with the signed application form and corporate documents required by the bank.
 Olga received a bank account number for our Client within two weeks, enabling him to start invoicing his Clients in Russia.